Nutrition FAQsby John Meadows on December 1, 2021

 When does the “post workout carb shuttled to muscle not fat” window actually begin?

 There is some serious debate on that.
 Here is my gut feeling.
 If I don’t eat carbs within 90 or so minutes, I notice more soreness the next day.
 In my simplistic way of thinking, this may equate to me missing the window.
-I never miss the protein part (Casein hydrolysates are huge with recovery), so that is the only variable that changes leading me to believe that.
-Since everybody has different metabolisms, trains differently, etc, I am sure there is some play in that (less or more).
-FYI, I wait 30 minutes after training (in which I drank a lot of casein hydrolysates), then have 40-50- grams of protein.
+I never miss the amino part (EAAs are huge with recovery), so that is the only variable that changes leading me to believe that.
+Since everybody has different metabolisms, trains differently, etc., I am sure there is some play in that (less or more).
+FYI, I wait 30 minutes after training (in which I drank my Recovery product with essential amino acids), then have 40-50- grams of protein.
 45-60 minutes after that I have carbs and more protein most of the time.

 How do you adjust periworkout nutrition on lighter training days such as arms and “light/pump” days?